chaselikethebank/yt-chron-rock-webhook/README.md

 git clone https://github.com/chaselikethebank/yt-cron-rock-webhook

-add your api key and the playlist id you are interested in npm i npm run start
+add your api key and the playlist id you are interested in logging into the .env file and delete "EXAMPLE" from the end of the file name npm i npm run start